 The world needs nature to thrive, and nature needs rich biodiversity

-Biodiversity is the variation of and interaction among all life on earth.
-Its loss is among the top global risks to society, according to the World Economic Forum, posing a danger to both human wellbeing as well as economic prosperity.
+Biodiversity is the variety of and interaction between all life on earth.
+Humans are causing the loss of biodiversity at an alarming rate.
+This is among the top global risks to society according to the World Economic Forum, posing a danger to both human wellbeing as well as economic prosperity.

 Our role in protecting biodiversity

 We are committed to working with our clients to understand risks related to biodiversity loss and help them manage these risks.
 This means we engage with them to avoid impact where possible and minimise the impact that cannot be avoided.
 We also work with our clients to find and finance opportunities to do business in a way that respects nature.
 Our effort to steer the most carbon-intensive parts of our lending portfolio towards net-zero by 2050, called our Terra approach, allows us to engage our clients on climate change, which is an important driver of biodiversity loss.

 We collaborate and share knowledge with a wide range of stakeholders to improve standards and methodologies, raising the bar in our whole industry.